bluz71/bluz71.github.io/_posts/2018-03-15-bash-shell-tweaks-tips.md

 Style
 -----

-If you spend a lot of time in the command line then I recommend styling up the terminal to suit your needs.
+If you spend a lot of time in the command line, then I recommend styling up the terminal to suit your needs.

 Some suggestions: